top of page

 steps 2.jpg4.jpg

-Surgeon-drawn diagrams maximise anatomical clarity and
+Surgeon-drawn diagrams ensure anatomical clarity and

 tie in precisely with text descriptions.